elliottslaughter/task-bench-paper/pldi20_reviews/rebuttal.md

 since these are idealized kernels, what matters is the total number of FLOPs executed, which directly corresponds to `iterations`.

 We use weak scaling.
-Height is fixed at 1000 (so the duration of the run remains constant) while width varies with the number of processors.
+Height is fixed at 1000 (so the number of tasks per core remains constant) while width varies with the number of processors.

 MPI p2p is shown in Listing 2.